B Complex Vitamins: Energy, Brain Health, And Shiny Hair

 These vitamins are important for many different functions in the body, such as producing energy, maintaining healthy skin and hair, and supporting the nervous system.
 B vitamins are found in a variety of foods, including meat, fish, whole grains, and leafy green vegetables.

-- Vitamin B7 (Biotin): This vitamin supports healthy hair, skin, and nails and plays a role in gene regulation and cell signaling.
-Deficiencies cause Hair loss or thinning, skin rash or dermatitis, brittle nails, fatigue, muscle pain or cramps, and neurological symptoms such as depression or hallucinations.
+Vitamin B7 (Biotin): This vitamin supports healthy hair, skin, and nails and plays a role in gene regulation and cell signaling.
+Deficiencies cause hair loss or thinning, skin rash or dermatitis, brittle nails, fatigue, muscle pain or cramps, and neurological symptoms such as depression or hallucinations. ~PMC5582478

-- Vitamin B12 (Cobalamin): Necessary for red blood cell formation and DNA synthesis, Cobalamin is important for nerve tissue health and brain function.
-Deficiencies cause Anemia (pernicious or macrocytic), fatigue, weakness, numbness or tingling in hands and feet, difficulty walking, memory loss or cognitive impairment, mood changes or depression, and glossitis or inflammation of the tongue.
+Vitamin B12 (Cobalamin): Cobalamin is important for nerve tissue health and brain function and is necessary for red blood cell formation and DNA synthesis.
+Deficiencies may cause anemia (pernicious or macrocytic), fatigue, weakness, numbness or tingling in hands and feet, difficulty walking, memory loss or cognitive impairment, mood changes or depression, and glossitis or inflammation of the tongue. ~PMC10658777

-- Choline: As a vitamin-like essential nutrient, Choline supports liver function, brain development, muscle movement, and metabolism and is crucial for neurotransmitter synthesis and cell membrane signaling.
-Deficiency causes Impaired memory or cognitive function, muscle weakness or tremors, fatty liver disease, increased levels of homocysteine (a risk factor for cardiovascular disease), nerve damage or peripheral neuropathy, impaired methylation processes, difficulty maintaining normal cholesterol levels, and increased risk of birth defects in pregnant women.
+Choline: As a vitamin-like essential nutrient, Choline supports liver function, brain development, muscle movement, and metabolism, and is crucial for neurotransmitter synthesis and cell membrane signaling.
+Choline deficiency can cause impaired memory or cognitive function, muscle weakness or tremors, fatty liver disease, increased levels of homocysteine (a risk factor for cardiovascular disease), nerve damage or peripheral neuropathy, impaired methylation processes, difficulty maintaining normal cholesterol levels, and increased risk of birth defects in pregnant women. ~PMC2782876

-- Inositol (formerly known as Vitamin B8): Inositol influences insulin action and cholesterol levels and is important for mood balance and mental health, particularly in treating conditions like PCOS and depression.
-Deficiency causes Mood disorders such as depression or anxiety, memory impairment or cognitive dysfunction, insulin resistance or impaired glucose metabolism, hair loss or thinning, skin disorders such as eczema or psoriasis, nerve pain or neuropathy, difficulty sleeping or insomnia, and reduced fertility in men and women.
+Inositol (formerly known as Vitamin B8): Inositol influences insulin action and cholesterol levels and is important for mood balance and mental health, particularly in treating conditions like PCOS and depression.
+Inositol deficiency can cause mood disorders such as depression or anxiety, memory impairment or cognitive dysfunction, insulin resistance or impaired glucose metabolism, hair loss or thinning, skin disorders such as eczema or psoriasis, nerve pain or neuropathy, difficulty sleeping or insomnia, and reduced fertility in men and women. ~PMC5040057

-- PABA (Para-Aminobenzoic Acid): Sometimes classified with B vitamins, PABA is used in the synthesis of folic acid and red blood cells and acts as a sunscreen when applied topically, potentially improving hair and skin health.
-Deficiency causes Skin disorders such as dermatitis or eczema, premature graying of hair, sun sensitivity or increased susceptibility to sunburn, fatigue or weakness, irritability or mood changes, digestive issues such as diarrhea or constipation, impaired folate metabolism, and reduced synthesis of folic acid and red blood cells.
+PABA (Para-Aminobenzoic Acid): Sometimes classified with B vitamins, PABA is used in the synthesis of folic acid and red blood cells and acts as a sunscreen when applied topically, potentially improving hair and skin health.
+PABA deficiency can cause skin disorders such as dermatitis or eczema, premature graying of hair, sun sensitivity or increased susceptibility to sunburn, fatigue or weakness, irritability or mood changes, digestive issues such as diarrhea or constipation, impaired folate metabolism, and reduced synthesis of folic acid and red blood cells. ~PMC10604881

 Deficiency symptoms can be very subtle.
 They vary in severity depending on the extent and duration of the deficiency.
 If you suspect you may have a B vitamin deficiency, it’s important to consult with a healthcare professional for proper diagnosis and treatment.